fingerprintjs/fingerprintjs/contributing.md

 When you create an issue, the description is pre-filled with a template text.
 Please fill in the missing information carefully, it will help us solve your issue faster.
-If you want share a piece of code or the library output with us, please wrap it in a ` ``` ` block and make sure you include all the information.
+If you want to share a piece of code or the library output with us, please wrap it in a ` ``` ` block and make sure you include all the information.

 ### Creating a pull request

-If you want to fix a bug, add a source of entropy or make any other code contribution, please [create a pull request](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+If you want to fix a bug, add a source of entropy, or make any other code contribution, please [create a pull request](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 After you clone the repository, check the [Working with code](#working-with-code) section to learn how to run, check, and build the code.